david-04/launchpad/README.md

 - Create a basic set of template source files with a matching Makefile
 - Configure the project according to the requirements (application or library, command line or web, CommonJS or ECMAScript modules)

 After a project has been created, launchpad takes care of its ongoing maintenance.
-Projects can be reconfigured (e.g. switched to another formatter or package manager).
+Projects can be reconfigured and, for example, be switched to another formatter or package manager.
 When a newer version of launchpad is released, it can also uplift existing projects:

-- Upgrade to the latest version of launchpad's default `tsconfig.json` and its built-in [GNU Make](https://www.gnu.org/software/make/) rules and dependencies
+- Deploy the latest version of launchpad's default `tsconfig.json` and its built-in [GNU Make](https://www.gnu.org/software/make/) rules and dependencies
-- Maintain configuration files (like code formatter settings) to preserve compatibility with the development tools' latest versions
+- Maintain configuration files (like code formatter settings) to preserve compatibility with the respective tools' latest versions
-- Switch development tools to launchpad's latest recommended default (unless the current selection is pinned)
+- Switch development tools to launchpad's latest defaults (unless the current selection is pinned)

-Launchpad aims to be an easy option for setting up new TypeScript projects and keeping them up-to-date as the ecosystem of development tools evolves.
+Launchpad aims to be an easy option for setting up new TypeScript projects and keeping them up-to-date as the tooling ecosystem evolves.

 ## Installation modes